 What Is a 3-Day Notice to Quit?

-A 3-Day Notice to Quit is a legal document that a landlord must serve to a tenant in order to initiate the eviction process for nonpayment of rent.
-According to Texas law, rent becomes late if it isn’t paid within 2 full days once it’s due.
+A 3-Day Notice to Quit is a legal document that a landlord files and must serve to a tenant in order to initiate the eviction process for nonpayment of rent.
+According to Texas law, rent on the rental unit becomes late if it isn’t paid within 2 full days once it’s due.

 When rent is late, you must give the tenant the 3-Day Notice to Quit to kick start the eviction process.
-Unlike some other states, you aren’t required to give the tenant an option to pay rent in order to avoid getting evicted.
+Unlike some other states, you aren’t required to give the tenant an option to pay rent on the rental unit in order to avoid getting evicted.
 You may, however, choose to do so.

 If the tenant doesn’t move out after notice expiration, you may proceed to court and file an eviction suit.

 Laws to Follow When Serving a 3-Day Notice to Quit in Texas

 When serving an eviction notice to a tenant, disregarding the law could turn out to be costly.
 As such, you need to know when and how to serve these Texas eviction notices.

 As per Texas law, you must wait two days prior to charging your tenants a late fee.
 That being said, the law doesn’t have a similar requirement when it comes to serving the 3-Day Notice to Quit.